Sweden at the Olympics: Curling

 Curling was included in the Olympic programme during the inaugural 1924 Winter Olympics.
 It didn't return until 1998, but has remained in the Games since then.
 Sweden has participated in the sport every time it has been included in the programme.

+Sweden's most successful curlers are Agnes Knochenhauer and Rasmus Wranå.

+Agnes Knochenhauer won 2 gold, 1 silver and 1 bronze medal, all in the women's event.
+She won both her gold medals together with Anna Hasselborg, Sofia Scharback and Sara McManus, in 2018 with Jennie Wåhlin and in 2026 with Johanna Heldin.

+Rasmus Wranå has won 2 gold and 1 silver medal.
+He won one gold medal together with Niklas Edin, Oskar Eriksson, Daniel Magnusson, Christoffer Sundgren in the men's event in 2022 and one with his sister Isabella Wranå in the mixed doubles event in 2026.

-Sweden has won four gold medals in the sport.
-Its most successful athletes are Anna Le Moine, Cathrine Lindahl, Eva Lund and Anette Norberg who won two gold medals together in the women's event; in 2006 with Ulrika Bergman and in 2010 with Kajsa Bergström.
+Sweden's remaining 2 gold medals were won by Anna Le Moine, Cathrine Lindahl, Eva Lund and Anette Norberg who won two gold medals together in the women's event; in 2006 with Ulrika Bergman and in 2010 with Kajsa Bergström.

-Sweden's remaining gold medals were won by Anna Hasselborg, Agnes Knochenhauer, Sofia Mabergs, Sara McManus and Jennie Wåhlin in the women's event in 2018 and by Niklas Edin, Oskar Eriksson, Daniel Magnusson, Christoffer Sundgren and Rasmus Wranå in the men's event in 2022.

-Niklas Edin (1 gold, 1 silver, 1 bronze) and Oskar Eriksson (1 gold, 1 silver, 2 bronze) are the most successful male Swedish curlers.
-They are also the Swedish curlers with most Olympic participations in the sport; they participated together in four Olympic Games between 2010 and 2022.
+Niklas Edin (1 gold, 1 silver, 1 bronze) and Oskar Eriksson (1 gold, 1 silver, 2 bronze) are the Swedish curlers with most Olympic participations in the sport; they participated together in five Olympic Games between 2010 and 2026.